 WATCH: Actress Lena Horne Sings 'Stormy Weather' (1943)

 1940s ACTRESS AND SINGER LENA HORNE's multi-ethnicity confused Hollywood bosses, who weren't sure how to place her.
-They even created a shade of makeup to help her appear darker.
+Today, Google search shows that her legacy is very much alive.
 By Ben Arogundade.

 SINGER, ACTRESS AND CIVIL RIGHTS activist Lena Mary Calhoun Horne was born in Brooklyn, New York City on June 30, 1917.
 The newborn had brown eyes, freckles and copper-coloured skin.
 Her parents possessed a diverse racial background.
 Her father, Edwin Frank Horne Jr. — a civil servant with a sideline in illegal gambling — was of African American, Native American and European heritage.
 Her mother, actress Edna Louise Scottron, was of the same ethnicity as her husband.
 She was fair-skinned, with green eyes.
 Horne’s grandfather, Edwin Sr., was of British and Native American ancestry, with blue eyes, while her maternal grandmother was of Native American and Afro-Portuguese ethnicity.

 LENA HORNE'S BIOGRAPHY The era in which Horne grew up was a difficult one for many light-skinned African Americans, who were both welcomed and discriminated against by blacks and whites alike.
 Horne, who starred in the 1943 films Stormy Weather and Cabin In The Sky, was teased as a schoolgirl for being light-skinned, but in fact it was this same hue that launched her career, qualifying her to audition as a chorus girl for the famous Cotton Club at the age of 16.